Krymnash

-A Russian self-propelled gun captured during the 2022 Russian invasion of Ukraine with "Krym Nash" written on the side.
+A Russian self-propelled gun captured during the Russo-Ukrainian war with "Krym Nash" written on the side.

 "Krymnash" (Крымнаш, lit.
-'Crimea [is] ours') is a Russian-language neologism and Internet meme that arose in popularity in Russia at the beginning of the Russo-Ukrainian War to celebrate the Russian annexation of Crimea.
+'Crimea [is] ours') is a Russian-language neologism and Internet meme that arose in popularity in Russia at the beginning of the Russo-Ukrainian war to celebrate the Russian annexation of Crimea.

-Originally used as a patriotic slogan by nationalistic Russians, it subsequently spread in Ukraine as a mocking Internet meme.
+Originally used as a patriotic slogan by nationalist Russians in the form "Крым наш!", it subsequently spread in Ukraine as a mocking Internet meme.

 Original form of the meme

 According to scholar Mikhail Suslov, "'Krymnash' arose as a serious meme as an attempt at describing reality" in 2014 to promote the idea that Crimea must become part of Russia.
 In November 2015, a survey said that 52% of Russians believed "Krymnash" was a symbol of their country's "pride and revival".

 In March 2016, there was an attempt to hold a rally to celebrate the anniversary of "Krymnash" in Moscow, but it did not occur.